cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Input: alpha, an octet string to be hashed.

-Constants: B, the constant of the Weierstrass curve; and S=sqrt(-3) in F.
+Constants: B, the parameter of the Weierstrass curve, and S=sqrt(-3) in F.

 Output: (x, y), a point on E.